-We’re able to offer a modest ($250) stipend to interns supporting the Oral History Project, thanks to support from Musuem members who’ve contributed to the project through the Mid-Autumn Festival Matching Fund Auction.
+We’re able to offer a modest stipend to interns supporting the Oral History Project, thanks to support from Musuem members who’ve contributed to the project through the Mid-Autumn Festival Matching Fund Auction.

 In the cover letter that you will prepare as part of your application, please elaborate on the following:

 - Describe your interest in, exposure to, and experience with oral history, also addressing your level of fluency in project languages

 - How would an internship at the SDCHM apply to your studies and future research?